-It is the on-card security controller and establishes his/her identity on the HiCOS PKI Native Smart Card Cryptographic Module in Triple-DES verification of a key set stored in card.
+The Crypto Officer establishes his/her identity to the on-card security controller on the HiCOS Combi PKI Native Smart Card Cryptographic Module through the verification of a Triple-DES key set stored in card.
 Through mutual authentication (Based on the key ID specified in file attribute) between the Crypto Officer and the card, he/she could process this file (It could be MF, PDF, CDF or EF) by commands defined according to each file attribute (ex.
 Under MF, CREATE FILE command could be used)